thihakyaw/gor-gai/README.md

-# Getting Started with Create React App
+# Getting Started with Thai Alphabets

+Memorize Thai Alphabets with Myanmar pronounciation that generate randomly.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).